Updated - 03/01/2017 Originally Posted - 07/29/2014

 As mentioned above, and shown in the step-by-step screenshots above, your client must have a Google account of one type or another to leave your business a review on Google My Business.
 Google’s goal is to be as accurate as possible.
 Allowing anonymous reviews does not promote accuracy, and allows for misuse of the Google My Business review system.
 Your customer will always have to be logged in to Google to leave a review of a business on Google My Business.

-If that’s a problem for your or your customer, maybe your customer has a Facebook account, ask them to review your business on Facebook instead.
+If that’s a problem for you or your customer, maybe your customer has a Facebook account, ask them to review your business on Facebook instead.

 If nothing else, ask you customer to email you a testimonial that you can display on your website.

 At Web Works of Kansas City, most of our clients come to us needing a new website, needing search engine optimization (SEO) for their existing website or one of the other various digital marketing services we offer.
-With every new client, we ask if they have a Google account, any type of Google account – Android, YouTube, Gmail, Blogger, AdWords, Google+, Feedburner, AdSense, Drive, Calendar, Voice, etc – Many times clients are unaware all these websites and services are Google.
+With every new client, we ask if they have a Google account, any type of Google account – Android, YouTube, Gmail, Calendar, Drive, Google My Business, Analytics, Search Console, Voice, AdWords, Google+, Blogger, AdSense, etc – Many times clients are unaware all these websites and services are Google.
 Any of these account will work.

 If a client does not have a Google account, we walk them through the process or create the account for them.